I'm a Computer Science Graduate from Oxford University, England. After

 source code analysis for a

 few big tech

-companies, including NASA and Dell, and also teaching Computer Science
+companies, including NASA, Dell, and Dropbox, and also teaching

 During my time at Oxford, I have been both the

 of the Oxford University

 Computer Society, and also the IT Rep for the JCR at

 College.
 In addition, I was involved in 3 separate "Learn to

 Code" courses for students, including one of which I organised, ran

 and co-wrote the content for.
 I also volunteered as a helper at my local